IMPORTANT SAFETY INFORMATION & INDICATIONS FOR SOLIRIS® (eculizumab), INCLUDING BOXED WARNING

 4. If you had a meningococcal vaccine in the past, you might need additional vaccines before starting SOLIRIS.
 Your healthcare provider will decide if you need additional meningococcal vaccines.

-SOLIRIS is only available through a program called the SOLIRIS Risk Evaluation and Mitigation Strategy (REMS).
+SOLIRIS is only available through a program called the ULTOMIRIS and SOLIRIS Risk Evaluation and Mitigation Strategy (REMS).

 Before you can receive SOLIRIS, your healthcare provider must: enroll in the REMS program; counsel you about the risk of serious meningococcal infections; give you information about the signs and symptoms of serious meningococcal infection; make sure that you are vaccinated against serious infections caused by meningococcal bacteria, and that you receive antibiotics if you need to start SOLIRIS right away and you are not up to date on your vaccines; give you a Patient Safety Card about your risk of meningococcal infection.